-The Child Development and Education Department offers two programs for students considering work with children in diverse care and educational settings.
-Coursework focuses on examining theory and applying it to practice to support learning outcomes that are educationally, developmentally and culturally appropriate.
+The Child Development and Education Department offers pathways for students considering work with children prenatally through age 18 and their families in diverse settings.
+Coursework focuses on examining theory and applying it to practice to support learning and development outcomes that are educationally, developmentally and culturally appropriate.

-Certificates, degrees, and courses in the CDE Department are aligned with certification requirements, prepare students for transfer to four-year institutions, and provide post certification professional development.
+Certificates, degrees, and courses in the CDE Department are aligned with state requirements, prepare students for transfer to four-year institutions, and provide professional development opportunities.

 Saddleback child development courses are offered on campus as well as online and there are morning, afternoon, evening and weekend courses.

-Students have many opportunities to apply their learning in our nationally accredited early childhood lab school as well as in the classrooms of our local California mentor teachers.
+Students have many opportunities to apply their learning in our exceptional early childhood lab school as well as in the classrooms of our local California mentor teachers.

 The foundational skills and abilities provide a solid base upon which specialized and advanced studies can be built.
 Successful completion of our child development courses enables students to qualify for a state of California Child Development Permit and along with CSU or IGETC pattern general education courses prepares students for transfer to bachelor's degree programs.